Close

 Step 5: Submit Application and Pay Fees

 Present documents during your appointment and pay required fees.
-Accepted payment methods vary by location - confirm in advance.
+The standard fee for the application of a Slovenia Schengen visa is 80 EUR.
+Visa fees are non-refundable even if the visa application is denied.
+Accepted payment methods vary by location, so confirm in advance.
 Collect your receipt for tracking purposes.

 Step 6: Biometric Data Collection